NHMPh/LightGun/README.md

      ![Example Image](Readme_img/3.png "CamCal")

  - #### 5 Have fun
-   Be sure to save your setting and turn on the overlay border when you start your game.
+   Be sure to turn on the overlay border when you start your game and save your setting and.

    Tips: Open your game and then hold ``LeftCtrl + B`` to enable the overlay border.
 Then hit  hold ``LeftShift + B`` to start the light gun.